 We are so grateful that our horses were saved by rescue organizations and as a result we were able to bring them into our lives.
 Mariposa was found abandoned in a field, in the middle of nowhere, tied to a tree with multiple ropes.
 Whoever tied her there intended for her to die.
 Thankfully someone discovered her and got her to Colorado Horse Rescue where we happily found her.
 Despite having trust issues, unsurprising given the way she was left, she is a sassy, strong and loving horse.
 A lot like her best friend, Marissa.

-Friends of Horses Rescue purchased Montez at auction, but he was lucky not to be purchased by a kill buyer.
+Another rescue organization purchased Montez at auction, but he was lucky not to be purchased by a kill buyer.
 Considered an old man at 16, Montez is believed to have been a ranch horse and was showing signs of wear with joints popping and bones creaking.
 Gorgeous boy that he is, he could easily have found himself on a truck bound for slaughter.
 Instead, we happened to walk into the rescue looking for a horse just a couple of days after the rescue had purchased him.
 For Gaby, it was love at first sight despite his size (16 hands).
 Was he a lot of horse for an 11 year old?
 Yes.
 Yet he is a gentle giant who loves to go fast but will take it slow for his girl.

 Our experiences finding Montez and Mariposa opened our eyes to the world of horse rescue and the many horses in need of safe and loving homes.
 It also led us to the knowledge that hundreds and thousands of horses are being sent to slaughter every year.
 Many people don’t realize this; we certainly had no idea.
 According to the ASPCA, each year more than 100,000 American horses are trucked over the borders to Mexico and Canada to be slaughtered for human consumption in other countries.
 The slaughter pipeline is a nightmare for horses and as far from a humane process as you can get.